Torbsquad/anonymouse/README.md

  - `process.env.cleverbot_user`, `process.env.cleverbot_key` as cleverbot.io login

 ### optional:
- - `process.env.admins` with discord-user-ids for access for the eval code injection
+ - `process.env.admins` with comma separated discord-user-ids for access for the eval code injection

 ### please rember
  - **.gitignore** contains a list of things that should be ignored by git